H4rryp0tt3r/H4rryp0tt3r/README.md

 ### Hi there 👋

-I'm a Senior Software Developer at [Yelp](https://www.yelp.com/) working remotely from Berlin, Germany.
-I maintain [a blog here](https://nagesh.blog), and I'm a cyber security enthusiast too.
+I'm a Senior Full-Stack Developer at [Yelp](https://www.yelp.com/) working remotely from Berlin, Germany.
+I maintain [a blog here](https://nagesh.blog), and I'm also interested in cyber security too.